Part I due by 11:59 p.m. on Tuesday, February 25, 2025.

 Your return

-clause will need to include the string literal
+clause will need to include the string literals

 "-"

-spaces in this string literal, because XQuery will automatically
+any spaces in these string literals, because XQuery will

 clause.